brandondobbie26-oss/vmware-windows-server-project/01_vmware_setup/vmware_installation.md

 ## 4. Notes

+- Make sure **Hyper-V (Windows Hypervisor) is disabled** before installing VMware Workstation, otherwise it may fail to run VMs.
 - Ensure your system meets the minimum requirements for VMware Workstation Pro.
 - Save all screenshots in the `screenshots` folder for consistency.
 - Keep the installer in a safe location in case you need to reinstall.